 I bent the fence to follow the contours of my landscape and hot glued it in.

 I got plastic filing folders from Officeworks.
-I bought three of them in purple (my daughter’s favourite colour) and cut them to shape so they would roll up inside the wood and add colour to the light.
+I bought three of them in purple (my daughter’s favorite color) and cut them to shape so they would roll up inside the wood and add color to the light.

-I bought little flowers and stick on gem stones from spotlight to finish embellishing it.
+I bought little flowers and stick-on gemstones from the spotlight to finish embellishing it.

-I also got a round offcut, glued it on for the verandah and glued in two posts.
+I also got around offcut, glued it on for the verandah, and glued it in two posts.

 One happy little camper!
 Happy Birthday Jade